 The psychology of why we don’t trust other people to help us with basic things is beyond me.
-Maybe it’s pride, selflessness or because they don’t do it *exactly* the way we do, and that is for some reason is bad.
+Maybe it’s pride, selflessness or because they don’t do it *exactly* the way we do, and that, for some reason, is bad.
 I get caught up in these hurdles constantly.
 Try to look at what keeps you from asking for help from your family, friends, and co-workers, and make it a point to get past it.

 4. Pay Someone to Do Something, and Don’t Feel Bad About It

-The New York Times recently reported on a study that found that people who spend money on time-saving purchases (lawn mowing, food delivery) over material things reported a higher sense of well-being.
-If you save, say $30 a month, you can possibly get one task you hate off of your plate.
+The New York Times recently reported on a study that found that people who spend money on time-saving purchases (e.g., lawn mowing or food delivery) over material things reported a higher sense of well-being.
+If you save, say, $30 a month, you can possibly get one task you hate off of your plate.
 If someone gives you a hard time, who cares?
 If it makes you happier, tell them so.